-If you are worried that your hamster may have gone into hibernation, seek advice from your vet.
+If you are worried that your hamster may have entered torpor, seek advice from your vet.

 Where to get hamsters

-Animal charities see thousands of unwanted hamsters given up each year so please consider rehoming one from a centre such as ours.
+Animal charities see thousands of unwanted hamsters given up each year, so please consider adopting one from a centre such as ours.

 Breeders and pet shops

 The other option is to buy one from a pet shop or a responsible breeder.

 If you're planning on going to a pet shop, here are some things to bear in mind: